CassiusBlackX/CassiusFuwariBlog/src/content/posts/LPNS-paper-reading.md

   + the polling thread can monitor the workload and control the command distribution speed
   + LPNS Module can control the throttling IVM throughput as $\theta$ times of IOPS of SVM with the slowest submission rate
   + a deterministic queuing system with deterministic network calculus
-+ using the deterministic network calculus to modle NVMe virtulization
++ using the deterministic network calculus to modle NVMe virtualization
   + Concentraing point: 4K block size random read and write, the device-level latency interference are caused by the congestion on the SSD controller
   + scenario: j iVMs co-running with i SVM, the IOPS of SVM is p and its command queue depth is d
   + arrive curve: $\alpha (t) = v \cdot t + b = (p \cdot (j \cdot \theta + i)) \cdot t + d \cdot(j \cdot \theta + i)$